wenbo5565/summary/README.md

 by Wenbo Ma

 Welcome to my github page.
-This works as a "Table of Contents" of my projects.
+This page works as a "Table of Contents" of my projects' repository.
 You can find detailed information about each project at their respective repository.

 #### Machine Learning Application Projects